 The City of Mount Gambier will adopt the most recent valuations made by the Valuer-General.
-If a ratepayers dissatisfied with the valuation made by the Valuer-General then the ratepayer may object to the Valuer-General in writing, within 60 days of receiving the notice of the valuation, explaining the basis for the objection, provided they have not:
+If a ratepayers dissatisfied with the valuation made by the Valuer-General then the ratepayer may object to the valuation referred to in the rate notice by writing served personally or by post on the Valuer-General within 60 days after the date of service of the notice, provided they have not:

-- (a) Previously received a notice of this valuation under the Local Government Act, in which case the objection period is 60 days from the receipt of the first notice; or - (b) Previously had an objection to the valuation considered by the Valuer-General.
+- (a) previously received a notice or notices under the Local Government Act 1999 referring to the valuation and informing them of a 60-day objection period, the objection period is 60 days after service of the first such notice; or - (b) Previously had an objection to the valuation considered by the Valuer-General.